 4C.
-Bloodborne Pathogens
+Bloodborne Page Pathogens 6

-BEELER CONSTRUCTION, INC. BLOODBORNE PATHOGENS EXPOSURE INCIDENT REPORT FORM
+SAFETY & HEALTH MANUAL BEELER CONSTRUCTION, INC.

+BLOODBORNE PATHOGENS EXPOSURE INCIDENT REPORT FORM

 Employee Foreman

 Date of Incident/Accident Time

 Job Name

-sposure, circumstances; describe type of controls in place at g controls and personal protective equipment worn; relevant police reports).
+Describe the incident fully: (route of exposure place at time of incident including engineering worn; identify unsafe conditions and/or actions; r controls and personal protective equipment

-Describe employee's injury: (part of the be ody/type of injury)
+Describe employee's injury: (part of the body/typ pe of injury)

-Describe first aid/medical treatment: (whe en and by whom)
+Describe first aid/medical treatment: (when and by whom)

 When was the incident reported?
 To Whom?

-If not immediately reported, why?
+f not immediately reported, why?

-List names of withesses.
+ist names of witnesses:

-Is the source individual known?
-Yesso that consent for blood testing can be ob- No If yes, please provide name/address otained.
+s the source individual known?
+Yes name/address so that consent for blood testing No If yes, please provide can be obtained.

 Name: Address:

+Beeler Construction, Inc.

+Bloodborne Pathogens

-Beeler Construction, Inc. Bloodborne Pathogens Exposure Incident Report Form Page 2
+Exposure Incident Report Form

+Page 2

 Did the source consent to blood draw and testing?

 Yes No

-What corrective action was taken or is planned to prevent similar accidents from occurring in the future?
+What corrective action was taken or is planned to prevent simila future? ·

 Referral to medical evaluator?

 Yes No

 If no, explain:

 Name of investigator: Title:

 Date: